 Warts and verrucas

 Most people have one or more warts at some point in their lives.
-They’re very common and are thought to affect 7 - 12 per cent of the population.
-Warts are more common in people under the age of 20, and there’s some evidence that up to 30 per cent of children and young adults may have them (i).
+They’re very common, affecting about one in 10 people in the UK (i).
+Warts are more common in children – though anyone of any age can be affected – and there’s some evidence that up to 30 per cent of children and young adults may have them (ii).
 As well as children and young adults, people with weakened immune systems also have a higher risk of developing warts.

 Usually raised lumps that are often round or oval in shape, warts have a bumpy surface and can be anything from 1mm to more than 1cm in diameter.
 You may have just one or two warts in the same area, or several.
 Some warts can also be flat (plane warts) or thin and finger-like (filiform warts).
 Perigunal warts are warts that develop around the nails, and groups or clusters of warts are referred to as mosaic warts.